ArchiveBox/docs/Install.md

 Run `./bin/setup` to install all dependencies and set up ArchiveBox automatically.

+Then continue with the [[Quickstart]]...

 BSD and Windows users should follow the manual setup and Docker instructions respectively.

 ## Manual Setup